Here is some advice to ensure the safety of passengers and other road users when travelling with a motor home.

 Before setting out, it is important to check the following elements:

-For more information, see the publication entitled Les véhicules récréatifs – Certaines règles s'appliquent (PDF, 1.2 MB) (in French only).
+For more information, see the publication entitled Les véhicules récréatifs – Certaines règles s'appliquent (PDF, 1.2 Mo) (in French only).

 Diesel-powered motor homes are sometimes equipped with compression release engine brakes, commonly known as Jake brakes.